zaphB/freecad.optics_design_workbench/README.md

 ## Development installation

 Clone this repository, install the python module in development mode using `pip install -e .`.
 Create a symlink in your FreeCAD's Mod folder pointing to the directory if the cloned directory.
 With this setup, changes in the cloned repository folder will be effective immediately when restarting FreeCAD.
-Avoid using regular PyPi or add-on manager installations in parallel with the development installation.
+Avoid using regular PyPi or addon manager installations in parallel with the development installation.

 ## Examples